-- MAP Growth (Reading and Math) given three times a year (fall, winter and spring) for all scholars.
-It measures growth on state standards. - WIDA ACCESS for ELLs is an assessment required by law to be taken by all English Learner (EL) scholars each spring until they have reached the Bridging/Reaching level, and have met all other state requirements for exit.
+- MAP Growth (Reading and Math) is an assessment given three times a year (fall, winter and spring) for all scholars.
+It measures growth on state standards. - WIDA ACCESS for ELLs is an assessment required by law to be taken by all English Learner (EL) scholars each spring until they have reached the Bridging/Reaching level, and have met all other state requirements for exit. - Acadience (DIBELS) is an assessment given three times a year for all scholars in grades K-4, and only for special education scholars in grades 5 & 6, that helps determine how scholars are performing on important reading skills (phonemic awareness, phonics, vocabulary, fluency and comprehension.